DatSwissGuy/marvel-app-frontend/README.md

 Alternatively you can run the app via Docker.
 You need to build the image first, run (in the project / repository root folder) `docker-compose build`.
 Then run `docker-compose up`.
 Mind you, this way changes in the source WON'T rebuild on its own!

+Why docker-compose for a single image / container?
+Out of convenience...

 ## Backend (Optional)
 For further features, like a (character) visitor counter, a option to "like" / "favorize" characters, a 5-star rating system, a user profile and so on, a backend was added (REST).
 Currently the following backend options are available or work in progress:

 - **Laravel** (+ MySQL) in this [repository](https://github.com/DatSwissGuy/marvel-app-backend).
 - **.NET core** (+ Any Database), currently work in progress, really hard to get into, this will certainly take a while.

+# Additional information

-# TODO's
+## TODO's
+These items are in no particular order or priority.

-- Finish this readme :)
+- Finish this readme 😅
 - Clean up code e.g. get rid of some anti-patterns (E.g. current route via NgRx)
-- ~~Add docker support to run the app~~
+- ~~Add inital docker support to run the app~~
+- Add a check if the backend is available, and if not, don't show the login header
 - Add AuthGuard for the user profile page
-- Add server side rendering and also "dockerize" it
+- ~~Add initial server side rendering and also "dockerize" it~~
+- Add a multi stage docker setup: 1. build the application, 2. serve / run the app
+- Add a "full-stack" repository so the app including backend can be run with a single `docker-compose up` command.

+## WIP's
+- SSR still not working the way i'd like
+- Better docker setups

-# DONT'S
+## DONT'S
 Don't use this app for production!
+It's for educational purposes only!

-One of the many reasons is the missing copyright annotations (which Marvel demands if you publish something which makes use of their API) and besides that, the access token from the backend is saved in local storage, which is a bad bad bad practice!
+One of the many reasons is the missing copyright annotations (which Marvel demands if you publish something which makes use of their API) and besides that, the access token from the backend is saved in local storage, which is a really bad practice!
+Also: anti-patterns ☹️